pap3rhat/visualization-tools/README.md

 ```
 where $(j,k)$ refers to a pixel (in on color layer) of image and $(j_{origin}, k_{origin})$ refers to the origin of the blur.

-In order to get the final color of a pixel $(j,k)$ its neighbors along this axis are being looked at.
+In order to get the final color of a pixel $(j,k)$, its neighbors along this axis are being looked at.
 More concrete, these neighbors are
 ```math
 \pm \frac{n-1}{2} \cdot \begin{bmatrix}
 	j-j_{origin} \\ k-k_{origin}